lostella/lostella.github.io/_posts/2018-07-25-iterative-methods-done-right.md

 {% include code/iterative-methods-done-right/cg/cg_iterable.jl %}
 {% endhighlight %}

+In the `cgiterable` constructor we allow for `x0` to be `nothing`: in this case we will assume the initial point to be the zero vector, and save ourselves one matrix-vector product.
 The *state* of the iteration is composed of vectors $$x_k$$, $$r_k$$, and $$p_k$$.
 In addition to that, we will make room for additional stuff, so as to reuse all possible memory and avoid allocations: vector $$A p_k$$ and scalars $$\|r_k\|^2$$